amandavhernan/P3-INST126/README.md

 ### Tracking irresponsible behavior

-To generate our first report, we created a dictionary called "irresBehavior" and set a variable, named "irresCount" to 0 to begin with.
+To generate our second report, we created a dictionary called "irresBehavior" and set a variable, named "irresCount" to 0 to begin with.
 Next, we utilized iterations in order to create expressions for the variables "loginCount" and "logoutCount."
 To implement this code correctly, we created two conditional statements; the first conditional statement counts the number of times each employee has logged into any of the systems and the second conditional statement  counts the number of times each employee has logged off.
 An if statement stating if the number of logins are greater than the number of log offs will be implemented.
 If that statement is true, it will be marked as an irresponsible activity and "irresCount" will increase by one.

 The following code represents our conditional statements: